AnnaVM/From-Zero-to-Bar-Chart/README.md

 # Zero to Bar Chart with D3 v4

-### Who this is for
+### Who is this not for
-- Beginners
+- Experts D3 developers
+- Those comfortable feeling there own way around the documentation
-- Transitioning D3 v3 Users
+- Practitioners looking for D3 development best practice

 ### How to use this
-Get comfortable with a nice text editor, browser and console open as you step through the process of creating a bar chart in D3 v4.
-I encourage you to branch out along the way adding your own styles.
-After you have given this documentation a once over you may want to add your own data.
+Before you get going, you should have text editor in front of you, a browser open as well as the console open.
+We'll be using these tools to step through the tutorial.
+I **strongly** encourage you to branch out by adding your own styles.

+After you have given this documentation a once over go back and add your own data.

 I would love to see you [create you own blocks](https://bost.ocks.org/mike/block/) to reference later.
 Your blocks are also helpful for other just getting started.

 ### Why bar charts?
 - They work